stomt/gulp-modular/README.md

  - `clean` removes the distribution folder with all its content.
  - `statics` copies static files to a particular distribution folder.
  - `fonts` copies local fonts to a particular distribution folder.
- - `vendorFonts` copies fonts defined in the bower dependencies to a particular distribution folder.
+ - `bowerFonts` copies fonts defined in the bower dependencies to a particular distribution folder.

 ## Stylesheets
  - `compass` compiles scss files to CSS files using [compass](https://github.com/Compass/compass).
  - `sass` compiles scss files to CSS using [gulp-sass](https://github.com/dlmanning/gulp-sass).
- - `vendorStyles` concats all styles from the bower dependencies and stores the file to a particular distribution folder.
+ - `bowerStyles` concats all styles from the bower dependencies and stores the file to a particular distribution folder.

 ## AngularJS & JavaScript
  - `configScripts` creates a dedicated Angular module to provide a environment specific app configuration.